slub/Linux-Public-Workstation/UPGRADE.md

    ```

 3. Boot from the new image.
-   - Start with one single test computer by creating `/srv/tftp/pxelinux.cfg/01-ca-ff-ee-ca-ff-ee` where ca-ff-ee-ca-ff-ee is the MAC address of the test computer.
+   - Start with one single test computer by creating `/srv/tftp/pxelinux.cfg/01-ca-ff-ee-ca-ff-ee` from `/srv/tftp/pxelinux.cfg/default` where ca-ff-ee-ca-ff-ee is the MAC address of the test computer.
+Adjust the path to the NFS mount (`lm_x64_2`).
+Do not forget to allow NFS read access to the new image in `/etc/exports`.
    - If everything works well, adjust `/srv/tftp/pxelinux.cfg/default` accordingly.